pazoff/PDF-to-Audio-Plugin/README.md

 # PDF to Audio Cat
 Turn ★ into ⭐ (top-right corner) if you like the project!

+⚠️ https://github.com/remsky/Kokoro-FastAPI have to be installed to use the new version of this plugin with Kokoro TTS.

 <img width="50%" src="https://raw.githubusercontent.com/pazoff/PDF-to-Audio-Plugin/main/logo-pdf-to-mp3-cat.jpg">

 PDF to Audio Cat plugin for your [Cheshire cat](https://github.com/cheshire-cat-ai/core) involves converting text content in PDF files into audio (MP3,OGG,WAV), enabling you to listen to the document instead of reading it.